Teyras/MT/text/chapters/110_analysis.md

 #### FreeBSD Jails

 Jails[@FreeBSDJail] (featured since 2000) expand on the concept of chroots.
-In addition to confining a process to a part of the filesystem, they also provide network and process isolation and time, memory, and disk usage limits[@FreeBSDRLimit].
+In addition to confining a process to a part of the file system, they also provide network and process isolation and time, memory, and disk usage limits[@FreeBSDRLimit].